At a Glance

 ✨Tip Number 3

 Brush up on your financial reporting and actuarial modelling skills.
-Consider taking online courses or attending workshops to enhance your knowledge and show your eagerness to learn.
+Consider online courses or workshops that focus on these areas to enhance your knowledge and make you a more attractive candidate.

 ✨Tip Number 4